download for smartphone

 relationship for age, sex and race.
 The equation was reported to perform better and with less bias than the MDRD Study equation, especially in patients with higher GFR.
-This results in reduced misclassification of CKD.
-As of November 2009, very few clinical laboratories report the
+This resulted in a reduced misclassification of CKD.

 The CKD-EPI creatinine equation is: